Coronavirus - Important Information for Students

 Dear students of Rhine-Waal University of Applied Sciences,

-on this page you will find all information that is currently relevant for your studies at Rhine-Waal University.
+On this page you will find information that is relevant for your studies at Rhine-Waal University during the Corona pandemic.

-We also ask you to open your university mailbox daily so that you do not miss any important information!
+We also ask you to open your university mailbox daily so that you do not miss any new information!

 - Regulations to offset the negative academic effects of the coronavirus epidemic

 - Which scholarships are available for financing my studies?